SoftwareAG/adapya-entirex/adapya/entirex/doc/overview.rst

 It has been used on Linux, Solaris and Windows.

+More adapya packages are available:

+- adapya-adabas: Native database API to Adabas
+- adapya-era: Client interface to Adabas Event Replication
+- adapya-base: prerequisite for adapya-entirex

 For more information about *EntireX* see

 -   Information of the `Software AG EntireX Product